You are here

-In addition to fulfilling a technical assistance requirement for our Colorado Charter School Program grant recipient schools, the Administrator Mentoring Cohort (AMC) is an induction program for charter school administrators.
+In addition to fulfilling a technical assistance requirement for our Colorado Charter School Program (CCSP) grant recipient schools, the Administrator Mentoring Cohort (AMC) is a professional development program for charter school administrators.
+The Principal and Administrator Induction Program is a supplemental professional development program apart of the Administrator Mentoring Cohort and is open to charter schools leaders including: CCSP sub-grantees.
 Charter school leaders who successfully complete the AMC induction program will be recommended for professional principal's licensure.

 The AMC program utilizes the text Leverage Leadership, A Practical Guide to Building Exceptional Schools, by Paul Bambrick-Santoyo, to identify specific core ideas for charter leaders that directly support the following three goals:

 - To provide charter leaders in start-up schools with quality support as they get their schools off the ground.

 - For CCSP grant recipients, the AMC fulfills leadership training technical assistance requirements of the grant.

 - To offer charter school leaders a 1-year induction program to validate their initial principal license in a way that is specifically designed to meet the unique needs and demands of the charter sector.
 Note: In order to be eligible for this induction program, school leaders must already hold their initial principal license and be working with an AMC approved mentor.